 All The Types Of Locks That You Need To Know

 No matter where you go, you will find these pesky chunks of metal we like to call locks.
 Whether you are trying to figure our which lock is the most secure or the easiest to pick, we cover all the intricacies of the various types of locks seen in the wild.
 We’ve put together this simple guide so you can pick all locks without having to rack your brain on how to do it and decide what types of lock is best for your particular needs.
-By learning about each lock type, you can become a better picker no matter what situation you find yourself in, even if it’s the zombie apocalypse.
+By learning about each lock type, you can become a better picker no matter what situation you find yourself in.
+Because even if it’s the zombie apocalypse, you will sleep easy.
 Now, let’s run through the various sorts of locks that you may be encountering out there in the real world of security and picking locks.

 These babies are fun to pick because you can hold them with both of your hands simultaneously.
 Padlocks are also the most common type of lock that is not permanently affixed to an object and is free standing.
 These types of locks are the most easily recognizable and easy to pick out there on the market.

 Of course, these locks do come in two prominent and very different forms.
 These forms are combination and key-based.
 The key-style locks have versions that can be re-keyed and others that can not.
 If the padlock is not able to be re-keyed, then that means that the lock will remain forever locked unless you can pick that little thing.
 The combo locks possess numbers that render the lock loose once the correct numbers are put into sequence.
 These combination types locks are relatively easy to shim or crack, you can find out how in our guide on how to crack a combination lock

 There are also certain types of padlocks are termed key-retaining.
 All this means is that these types of locks do not allow the key to be removed while the padlock is cracked open once the pins fall into place.
 The reason is because they do not want you picking it.